stephanie-engel/api-testing-ruby-minitest/README.md

 5. Once you have a local copy of the repo, you can run the test suite ```test_google_geocode_api.rb``` through your terminal.
  - Within your terminal, navigate to the specific directory that the test suite is located within.
 For example, on my machine, I used this command in my terminal: ```cd ~/RubymineProjects/google_geocode_api/minitest/```
 6. Lastly, run the test with the following command: ```ruby test_google_geocode_api.rb```
-7. If (hopefully) all the tests pass, you should see a result like this in your terminal:
+7. When the tests pass, you should see a result like this in your terminal:
 ```~/RubymineProjects/google_geocode_api/minitest [master] $ ruby test_google_geocode_api.rb
 Run options: --seed 44464